 This does not stop you social sailing on that day just racing.
 We ask casual sailors to keep clear of racing as normal.

-A few Covid points to note:
+A few Covid points to note should the winter series restart:

 - The lease requires safety cover for racing, as such wind limits will apply (winds above steady 20 mph or 27 mph gusts as on club wind meter – previous hour ).
 The Safety Officer (and Race Officer) decision on this is final.
 The rule is in place to reduce the need for safety, so reducing risk to the volunteer crews